 Emily Kay, an Extraordinary Leader and Pioneer in Our Industry

 Every year, the Los Angeles Business Journal releases a special issue dedicated to honoring LA’s most influential women in construction and design.
 The Journal states "According to labor force statistics, the share of women in the construction industry is only at about 10%, so the women who become standouts in that industry are truly pioneers."
-Congratulations to Project Executive, Emily Kay, for being recognized by Los Angeles Business Journal as one of 2020's Outstanding Women in Construction Management and Design!
+Congratulations to Vice President, Emily Kay, for being recognized by Los Angeles Business Journal as one of 2020's Outstanding Women in Construction Management and Design!

 Building Her Legacy

 Emily Kay’s collection of hardhats hangs proudly on display along a wall in her father’s home.
 The collection, which documents her 25 years in the construction industry, tracks her career path, from concrete laborer to her role today as Vice President of Operations with Balfour Beatty.
 It’s a story that exemplifies a willingness to try new things, a focus on learning and development, and above all, an overarching passion for working with people and building enduring relationships.

 In 1994, Emily Kay was pursuing an advertising major at the University of Kansas.
 In order to earn enough funds to pay for college tuition, she took a position as a laborer on a concrete crew, that was part of an enormous effort to build a $200M Cargill 600-acre corn-processing plant.
 Despite the environment, which included being the only woman among hundreds of workers, waking up every morning at 4 am with fingers so swollen from the day’s labor that they couldn’t bend, she had a positive awakening to what her future would hold.
 She realized her teammates in the field represented the best elements of society, salt of the earth humans that had built the world around us and she decided that in this industry she would be able to build a career that could leave an impact.
 Five-and a half years later she would graduate from the University of Nebraska with a B.S. in Construction Management.